Here is how to install them.

 Can you make the pixels flash?
 Hint: you’ll need a loop

-4. You can set the colour of a single pixel as well.
+4. You can set the colour of a single LED as well.
 Try the block below:

-5. If you want the lights to “move”, you can use a loop and the “Rotate LED pixels” block.
-Remember you always have to use “Show LEDS” after you have changed which pixels are lit up.
+5. If you want the lights to “move”, you can use a loop and the “Rotate LEDs” block.

-Try creating different moving patterns by lighting up more than one pixel, or even using the “show LED rainbow” block.
+Try creating different moving patterns by lighting up more than one pixel, or even using the “Set LED rainbow” block.

 Well done!
 You have successfully set up the Block Editor environment for the Bit:Bot and created some cool lighting effects.
 Next time we’ll get the wheels turning…